Winter Fun: A Heartwarming Gallery of Canadians Enjoying the Great Outdoors

 The great wall

-Bob Wall of British Columbia hiked through the Malinge Canyon at Jasper National Park in Alberta.
-This particular beautiful frozen waterfall stretches 150 ft. down the inside of the canyon wall!
+Bob Wall of British Columbia hiked through the Maligne Canyon at Jasper National Park in Alberta.
+This particular beautiful frozen waterfall stretches 150 feet down the inside of the canyon wall!

-Tricia Campbell of Laurier, Man. says, “My three sons were sledding down the river bank right by our house.
-I made hot coco for them so they took a quick break.
+Tricia Campbell of Laurier, Manitoba, says, “My three sons were sledding down the river bank right by our house.
+I made hot cocoa for them so they took a quick break.
 There was a big dump of snow, and very mild outside.”
 Great photo, Tricia!

-According to photographer Grace Matthies of Coaldale, Alta., one of the best outdoor winter activities is to take walks, camera in-hand, and capture spectacular moments when nature wraps the world in white.
+According to photographer Grace Matthies of Coaldale, Alberta, winter fun involves taking walks, camera in-hand, and capturing those spectacular moments when nature wraps the world in white.
 We couldn’t agree more!

-This sunburst, photographed by David Lee of Chilliwack, B.C., is so beautiful you forget that there’s also 80 cm of snow on that street!
+This sunburst, photographed by David Lee of Chilliwack, B.C., is so beautiful you forget that there’s also 80 centimetres of snow on that street!

 Here’s more fantastic photography of snow-covered Canadian landscapes.